Scanning Tips

 • Do not carry the floodlights around within one scanning session.

-If these rules are not followed, the lighting changes will be visible both in the coloring (mix of bright and dark, because you captured the same area in both conditions) and the point cloud itself, due to the movements and changed objects.
+If the guidance is not followed, the lighting changes will be visible both in the coloring (mix of bright and dark, because you captured the same area in both conditions) and the point cloud itself, due to the movements and changed objects.
 Overall, with limited light sources, the coloring of point cloud and panoramas will be much less than perfect.